 Danger Zone 2 - the player may draw an Action Card AND build an extra wall on their turn.

 Danger Zone 3 - the player may place an extra Lava Tile AND draw an Action Card AND build an extra wall on their turn.

 The first player to enter each Danger Zone must place the corresponding Eruption tile.
 This tile can be placed anywhere on the board and does not have to connect to other tiles (it is its own source of lava).
 When this tile is placed, all other players increase in temperature by 30 degrees.

 The game ends when either of the following events occurs:

 1) A village reaches the last space on the Burn Meter and remains there at the end of the turn.
 The remaining Lava tiles are removed from the board and the other players take one final turn.

 2) The last Lava Tile is placed.
-The current player finishes his turn, and all players (including the current player) take one final turn.
+The current player finishes their turn, and all players (including the current player) take one final turn.

 The player with the lowest temperature on the Burn Meter wins.
 If two players tie, add three for every stone wall at your own village or in your stockpile, two for a wooden wall and one for a straw wall and reduce that figure by the number of lava streams reaching your village.
 The higher number wins.